66th Punjabis: Early history

 The regiment had its antecedents in the old Madras Army of the British East India Company, which was largely responsible for the British conquest of south and central India.
 It was raised by Captain Cowper at Trichonopoly in July 1761, as the 7th Battalion of Coast Sepoys.
 The men were mostly enlisted from South India and consisted of Muslims and Hindus.
 For the next forty years, the regiment was engaged in constant warfare against the Sultans of Mysore.
 In 1810, it took part in the expeditions to Bourbon Island and Mauritius in the Indian Ocean.
 In 1840, the regiment took part in the First Anglo-Chinese War, where as a reward for its excellent performance, it was authorized to bear a golden dragon wearing the imperial crown upon its regimental colours.
-In the latter part of the 19th century, the regiment did not see much action except for a stint in Burma during 1888-91.
+In the latter part of the 19th century, the regiment did not see much action except for a stint in Burma during 1888–91.

 66th Punjabis

-In 1902, the regiment, now designated as the 6th Madras Infantry, was reconstituted with Punjabi Muslims, Sikhs and Rajputs.
+In 1902, the regiment, now designated as the 6th Madras Infantry, was reconstituted with Punjabi Brahmins, Sikhs and Rajputs.
 Next year, as a result of the reforms brought about in the Indian Army by Lord Kitchener, all Madras units had 60 added to their numbers, and the regiment's designation was changed to 66th Punjabis.
 During World War I the 66th Punjabis were dispatched to Mesopotamia as part of the 12th Indian Division in 1915.
 After taking part in the Battle of Shaiba, where the Turkish counter-attack was repulsed, the regiment participated in the operations in Persian Arabistan.
 In October, the 66th Punjabis joined Major General Charles Townshend's 6th Indian Division in its advance towards Baghdad.
 It fought in the Battle of Ctesiphon and then retired towards Kut al Amara, where it was besieged by the Turks with the rest of the 6th Division.
 The regiment resolutely resisted all Turkish attempts to overwhelm the defences of Kut al Amara for 150 days, but after the failure of the British to relieve them, the starving garrison of Kut was forced to surrender on 29 April 1916.
 The 66th Punjabis became prisoners of war and suffered terrible privations during their long captivity.
 Out of the 538 officers and men present in the regiment on 14 March, only about a quarter returned home after the war.
 The 66th Punjabis were re-formed at Jhelum on 31 December 1916.
 They served on the North West Frontier of India and took part in the Third Afghan War of 1919.
 On 5 October 1918, the regiment raised a second battalion at Sitapur, which was disbanded in 1921.